East Welega Zone

 East Welega (Wallagga Bahaa) is one of the zones in the central Oromia Region of Ethiopia.
 This administrative division acquired its name from the former province of Welega.
 Towns and cities in this zone include Nekemte.

 East Welega is bounded on the southwest by Illubabor, on the west by the Didessa River which separates it from West Welega, on the northwest and north by the Benishangul-Gumuz Region, on the northeast by Horo Guduru Welega Zone, on the east by West Shewa, and on the southeast by the Gibe River which separates it from Jimma.
 The highest point in this zone is Mount Garochan (3,276 m).

 The Central Statistical Agency (CSA) reported that 40,606 tons of coffee were produced in West and East Welega combined in the year ending in 2005, based on inspection records from the Ethiopian Coffee and Tea authority.
 This represents 35.3% of the Region's output and 17.9% of Ethiopia's total output.

-Organized ethnic cleansing and displacement of Amharas

-On November 8th 2021, European Times reported mass displacement and killings of ethnic Amharas by Oromos with direct or indirect complicity of Oromia regional government.